List of islands of Denmark

-This is a list of islands of Denmark.
+This is a list of islands of Denmark, specifically those forming the Danish archipelago just off the European continent.

 Overview

-There are about 406 islands in Denmark, not including the Faroe Islands or Greenland.
+There are around 1400 islands in Denmark, where about 409 of the islands are named, not including the Faroe Islands or Greenland.
 Some 70 of them are populated while the rest are uninhabited.
 Some of the uninhabited islands have only become uninhabited in recent decades, for economic reasons, as lighthouses and other publicly run facilities either became automated, or relocated to main islands or Jutland peninsula.
 Others became uninhabited as living costs outpaced income for the often fewer than 10 locals.

 Definition

 Different lists of Danish islands vary, depending on how the word "island" is defined.
 According to the official Danish Government definition, an "island" needs to be surrounded by water at least one-half metre deep, and also to have land vegetation.

 Another common criterion is that an "island" needs to be surrounded by free-flowing, natural water and not just an artificial, narrow canal.
 According to this criterion, places such as Christianshavn and Holmen in Copenhagen, although sometimes referred to as artificial islands, are actually parts of the island of Amager.